-Average Total Live Connects per Agent per Hour (Outbound Dialers): This is the sum of Live Outbound Call Connects divided by total agent hours.
+Average Total Live Connects per Agent per Hour: This is the sum of Live Outbound Call Connects divided by total agent hours.
+This includes all live conversations to numbers dialed.

 Average Total Right Party Connects (RPC) per Agent per Hour: This is the sum of all Right Party (Decision-Maker) Outbound Call Connects divided by total of all agent hours.
 (Typically, the correct party connection is able to lead to a resolution.)